Gun Rights Challenge Shot Down in Maryland

 With even the plaintiffs admitting that their case is barred by recent precedent, a federal judge said he had no choice but to dismiss.

 BALTIMORE, Md.
-(CN) — Batting down a legal battle of Maryland’s extensive ban on assault weapon bans, a federal judge ruled Thursday that the suit “had no grounding in law.”
+(CN) — Batting down a legal battle of Maryland’s extensive ban on assault weapons, a federal judge ruled Thursday that the suit “had no grounding in law.”

 The 2-page order comes just three months after the Firearms Policy Coalition and three of its members filed the complaint with help from a Maryland arms dealer and two more Second Amendment groups.